bitnami/charts/bitnami/airflow/README.md

 ### To 11.0.0

-This major update the Redis&trade; subchart to it newest major, 15.0.0.
+This major update the Redis&trade; subchart to its newest major, 15.0.0.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1500) you can find more info about the specific changes.

 ### To 6.5.0